-The Grand Banks and the open oceans off the eastern coast of Newfoundland and Labrador are one of the most important marine environments in the world and home to a wide assortment of ocean life, including the endangered cod and humpback whales.
+The Grand Banks and the open oceans off the eastern coast of Newfoundland and Labrador are one of the most important marine environments in the world and home to a wide assortment of ocean life, from the endangered cod to humpback whales, corals and sponges.

 Though increasing offshore oil drilling exploration poses a direct threat to marine ecosystems and undermines Canada’s stated commitment to reach net-zero emissions by 2050, the RIA report concluded that it was unable to analyze the risk to ecology in the subject area and the cumulative effects of offshore drilling.